tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### Instructor Notes

-* Today's lesson consists of elements taught in the Pandas and PyViz units; it includes data analysis, utilization of trading APIs for asset pricing data, and the visualization of trading performance and transaction analysis using a Panel dashboard.
+* Today's lesson consists of elements taught in the Pandas and PyViz units; it includes data analysis, utilization of trading APIs for asset pricing data, and the visualization of trading performance and transaction analysis using `hvplot`.

 * The goal of this unit is to educate students on trading, as well as how to use code to automate trading.
 Trading may be new for many students, so it is important to provide a clear picture of what trading is, all the steps involved in creating entry and exit strategies, and which FinTech APIs integrate well with Python for automated trading.